2013–14 Vancouver Canucks season: March

 During the Heritage Classic game the Canucks led 2–0, but ultimately lost 4–2.
 When they were down 3–2, fans were chanting: "We Want Lu!"
 (Luongo).
 During post-game interviews Tortorella said that it was his choice to play Lack.
 On March 4, Luongo was traded to the Florida Panthers in exchange for Shawn Matthias and Jacob Markstrom.
 Lack started in goal for the rest of March.
-On March 10, Vancouver was leading the Islanders 3–0 after two periods.
+On March 10, Vancouver was leading the New York Islanders 3–0 after two periods.
 The Islanders then scored seven goals in the third period, leading to a 7–4 Vancouver loss.
 This was the Canucks' worst single period of play since one in 1999 against the Red Wings.
 On March 16, the Canucks faced Roberto Luongo and the Florida Panthers for the first time since he had been traded.
 The Canucks won 4–3 in a shoot out.
 With playoff hopes fading quickly near the end of March, Vancouver then posted a three-game winning streak between March 20 and March 26.
 The streak came to an end with a loss to the Colorado Avalanche.
 Vancouver lost to the Anaheim Ducks in the last game of the month.

 April

 On April 1, Alain Vigneault returned to Vancouver with the New York Rangers.
 The Rangers won 3–1, damaging the Canucks' playoff hopes.
 A few days later, Mike Gillis was interviewed on TSN 1040 radio.
 He said, "I am not sure I'll be back next season."
 On April 7, in a game which saw the Ducks up 3–0 against the Canucks with three minutes remaining in the game, fans starting chanting "Fire Gillis".
 The loss officially ended Vancouver's five-year playoff streak.
 Gillis was fired the next day.
 Trevor Linden, a former Canucks winger, replaced Gillis as president of hockey operations, though the team still needed to find a new general manager.
 After 19-straight starts, Lack was replaced in goal by Jacob Markstrom for the final three games.
-On April 12, after a 5–2 loss to the Oilers, Ryan Smyth announced his retirement.
+On April 12, after a 5–2 loss to the Edmonton Oilers, Ryan Smyth announced his retirement.
 On the last day of the regular season, Daniel Sedin was hit by Paul Byron and left the ice on a stretcher with minor injuries.
-The Canucks went on to win 5–1.
+The Canucks went on to win 5–1 over the Calgary Flames.
 The Canucks ended the 2013–14 season with a 36–35–11 record.